U.S. Department of Transportation

 Federal Highway Administration Research and Technology

 Coordinating, Developing, and Delivering Highway Transportation Innovations

 A roadmap was developed to guide the Long-Term Bridge Performance (LTBP) Program over the course of its life.
-The roadmap was the basis for many of the early communication and marketing products that were used to garner support and champions for the LTPB Program.
-The roadmap is expected to evolve as the Program advances to include anticipated future research needs that will be generated as a result of studies conducted by the LTBP Program.
+The roadmap was the basis for many of the early communication and marketing products that were used to garner support and champions for the LTBP Program.
+The roadmap is expected to evolve as the LTBP Program advances to include anticipated future research needs that will be generated as a result of studies conducted by the LTBP Program.

 The objective of this task was to identify the questions to be answered and the data elements that are most relevant to support the objectives of the LTBP Program.
 This included examination of the questions to be answered for all members of a bridge; feasibility and economics of collecting reliable and quantitative data; evaluation of the potential for practical use of this data in evaluation of bridge performance; and recommendation of data to be collected.

 To meet these objectives, the research team held a series of focus groups involving 15 States, identified in figure 1, and sent a survey to other States to gather information related to bridge performance issues and questions to which they would like answers; specific modes of deterioration for bridge decks, superstructures, substructures, and ancillary systems; as well as functional and operational aspects of bridge management.

 Figure 1: Participating State Departments of Transportation (DOTs) in the Initial Focus Groups.